 Then, Richard Gonzmart of the iconic Columbia Restaurant Group spent nine years negotiating to make sure he would carry on the legacy of Goody Goody in Tampa.

 I’ve got the Golden Ticket!

-My favorite in order of preference was vanilla, chocolate, and then strawberry.
-Nothing really against strawberry shakes but I’ve never ordered one in my life.
-I’m mostly a vanilla guy with chocolate on occasion.
+In order of preference, my favorite was vanilla, chocolate, and strawberry.
+I’m not against strawberry shakes, but I’ve never ordered one.
+I’m primarily a vanilla guy with chocolate on occasion.

 In my Instagram post, I said it was incredible.
 The POX is unlike any burger out there, which is a good thing, or should I say a Goody Goody thing (sorry, I couldn’t help myself).

 Goody Goody Thank Yous

-Unfortunately, I wasn’t able to try the famous Butterscotch Pie, but that leaves me with an excellent reason to return when they open up in the next couple of months.
+Unfortunately, I couldn’t try the famous Butterscotch Pie, but that leaves me with an excellent reason to return when they open up in the next couple of months.

 Back at Goody Goody Burgers again

-No fresh-cut fries for me this time as I needed those hand-breaded onion rings in my life.
-The onion rings were so good; I knew that I made the right choice.
+No fresh-cut fries for me this time, as I needed those hand-breaded onion rings in my life.
+The onion rings were so good; I knew I had made the right choice.

 Hot Dogs Also?

-On my first go-around, it was a single patty without any cheese, so this time, I asked for a double POX cheeseburger.
-The POX cheeseburger is everything I hoped for and just a little bit more.
+On my first go-around, it was a single patty without any cheese, so I asked for a double POX cheeseburger this time.
+The POX cheeseburger is everything I hoped for and just a little more.